Patrolman

 After Patrolman Blakely was called to investigate a vehicle stuck in a ditch, he was later found shot to death beside that stolen vehicle.

-The 20-year-old male was captured in Gary a few hours later after crashing Patrolman Blakely's patrol car that he had stolen.
-He was charged with first-degree murder but was not competent to stand trial until 1968 when he was found guilty and sentenced to death.
+The 20-year-old male, who was on parole for second-degree burglary, was captured in Gary a few hours later after crashing Patrolman Blakely's patrol car that he had stolen.

 View all fallen officers from the